What is a “Street Count?”

 The U.S. Department of Housing and Urban Development (HUD) requires that communities receiving federal funds from the McKinney-Vento Homeless Assistance Grants program conduct a count of all sheltered people in the last week of January annually.
 HMIS records are used to enumerate people living in emergency shelters and transitional housing.

 In DuPage County, a “Street Count” of the unsheltered population takes place biennially during odd-numbered years.

 Point-in-time counts are important because they help communities plan services and programs to appropriately address local needs, measure progress in decreasing homelessness, and identify strengths and gaps in a community’s current homelessness assistance system.
-The first of these counts was conducted in January 2005.
-Collecting data on homelessness and tracking progress can inform public opinion, increase public awareness, and attract resources that will lead towards progress in preventing and ending homelessness.
+The first of these counts was conducted in January 2003.
+Collecting data on homelessness and tracking progress can help to inform public education, increase public awareness, and attract resources that will lead towards progress in preventing and ending homelessness.